Categories: Uncategorized

 A mobile app lives in the real world.
 Where your users are and how they communicate affects how they interact with your product.
 Geofencing allows an app to trigger experiences based on a user’s location.
 It can send a notification when someone walks near your store, unlock content at an event, or adapt functionality to their environment.

+When used well, these experiences build loyalty through relevance.
 A gym app that welcomes you when you arrive, a retail app that offers a reward nearby, or a travel app that adjusts to your location are all powered by context.

 The Bridge Between Data and Loyalty

-They do not guess who your users are, they listen to what they share.
-When you know where your users engage and how they communicate, you can shape experiences that feel personalized without crossing privacy lines.
+Both geofencing and language support rely on a foundation of first-party data.
+They don’t guess who your users are — they listen to what users share.
+When you know where your users engage and how they communicate, you can shape experiences that feel personal without feeling invasive.

 Loyalty today is built on understanding, not repetition.
 Reward points or coupons still matter, but what keeps users returning is recognition.
 They feel seen when an app knows their habits and respects their boundaries.